google-research/circuit_training/README.md

 * Places netlists with hundreds of macros and millions of stdcells (in clustered format).
 * Computes both macro location and orientation (flipping).
 * Optimizes multiple objectives including wirelength, congestion, and density.
-* Supports blockages on the grid, to model clock strap or macro blockage.
+* Supports alignment of blocks to the grid, to model clock strap or macro blockage.
 * Supports macro-to-macro, macro-to-boundary spacing constraints.
 * Allows users to specify their own technology parameters, e.g. and routing resources (in routes per micron) and macro routing allocation.
 * **Coming soon**: Tools for generating a clustered netlist given a netlist in common formats (Bookshelf and LEF/DEF).